davetimmins/ArcGIS.PCL/README.md

  - `Buffer<T>` - buffers geometries by the distance requested
  - `DescribeSite` - returns a url for every service discovered
  - `Ping` - verify that the server can be accessed
+ - `PublicKey` - admin operation to get public key used for encryption of token requests
+ - `ServiceStatus` - admin operation to get the configured and actual status of a service

 Some examples of it in use for server side processing in web sites